 Since departing "Beverly Hills, 90210" after the fourth season, Doherty has appeared in a number of film and television projects including "Mallrats," "Charmed" and "Dancing With the Stars."
 She was also the subject of the WE tv reality series "Shannen Says," which documented her engagement and marriage to Kurt Iswarienko.
 In addition, Doherty recently made the news for helping a Twitter fan who was threatening to commit suicide.

 Ian Ziering appeared on "Bevery Hills, 90210" for a full decade.
-He went on to lend his voice to the animated series "Spider-Man" and "Biker Mice From Mars" in 2003 and 2006, respectively.
-More recently, Ziering made a cameo in the 2012 comedy "That's My Boy" starring Adam Sandler and Andy Samberg.
+He then went on to lend his voice to the animated series "Spider-Man" and "Biker Mice From Mars," in 2003 and 2006, respectively.
+More recently, Ziering made a cameo in the 2012 comedy "That's My Boy" starring Adam Sandler and Andy Samberg, and had a major role in SyFy Channel's wildly popular "Sharknado" film.

 Brian Austin Green

 Actress Jennie Garth reprised her role as Kelly Taylor on the CW's new incarnation of "90210" during the show's first two seasons, serving as a guidance counselor at West Beverly Hills High School.
-As of 2012, Garth stars in the CMT reality show "Jennie Garth: A Little Bit Country."
+In 2012, Garth stared in the CMT reality show "Jennie Garth: A Little Bit Country."

 Tori Spelling, the daughter of "Beverly Hills, 90210" creator and television producer Aaron Spelling, has remained in front of the camera since appearing on the show as Donna.
-Nowadays, she most often stars in reality programming with her husband Dean McDermott, including "Tori & Dean: Inn Love" (later renamed "Tori & Dean: Home Sweet Hollywood") and "Tori & Dean's Storibook Weddings."
+More recently, she and husband Dean McDermott took on reality TV, including "Tori & Dean: Inn Love" (later renamed "Tori & Dean: Home Sweet Hollywood") and "Tori & Dean's Storibook Weddings."
 Spelling is also an occasional guest on the daytime talk show "The Talk."

 Luke Perry, the actor who played Dylan McKay, initially left "Beverly Hills, 90210" in 1995 but returned to the series in 1998.
 Afterwards, he held recurring roles on HBO's "Oz" and "John From Cincinnati," and has since guest starred on television shows such as "Law & Order: SVU," "Criminal Minds" and "Body of Proof."